mkdzj/lichess_bg/README.md

-copy these png gif for lichess BG.They from azur lane.
+copy these png gif for lichess BG URL.They from azur lane.